Home Latest PDF of NCLEX-RN: National Council Licensure Examination

 (A)March 27 is a miscalculation.
 (B) February 1 is a miscalculation.
 (C) February 27 is the correct answer.
 To calculate the estimated date of confinement using Nageles rule, subtract 3 months from the date that the last menstrual cycle began and then add 7 days to the result.
 (D) January 3 is a miscalculation.

 Killexams has introduced Online Test Engine (OTE) that supports iPhone, iPad, Android, Windows and Mac.
 NCLEX-RN Online Testing system will helps you to study and practice using any device.
-Our OTE provide all features to help you memorize and practice questions mock test while you are travelling or visiting somewhere.
-It is best to Practice NCLEX-RN test Questions so that you can answer all the questions asked in test center.
-Our Test Engine uses Questions and Answers from genuine National Council Licensure Examination exam.
+Our OTE provide all features to help you memorize and practice test Questions and Answers while you are travelling or visiting somewhere.
+It is best to Practice NCLEX-RN MCQs so that you can answer all the questions asked in test center.
+Our Test Engine uses Questions and Answers from actual National Council Licensure Examination exam.

 Killexams Online Test Engine Test Screen Killexams Online Test Engine Progress Chart Killexams Online Test Engine Test History Graph Killexams Online Test Engine Settings Killexams Online Test Engine Performance History Killexams Online Test Engine Result Details